Continuity of the orthogeodesic foliation and ergodic theory of the earthquake flow: Background

 \begin{lemma} For any $s>0$ there is a bound $r= r(s, g)$ such that the following holds.
 Let $X$ be a hyperbolic metric on a genus $g$ surface with systole bounded below by $s$ and let $\lambda $ be a geodesic lamination on $X$; then the function $p\mapsto d(p,\lambda)$ on $X$ is bounded above by $r$. \end{lemma}

-\begin{proof} To bound the radius of any circle inscribed in an equidistant configuration, we simply note that the function that sends triples $(X, x, \lambda)$ where $x \in X$ to the distance from $x$ to $\lambda$ is continuous, and the (universal curve over the) moduli space of pairs $(X, \lambda)$ where $X$ is $s$-thick is compact. \end{proof}
+\begin{proof} To bound the radius of any circle inscribed in an equidistant configuration, we note that the function that sends triples $(X, x, \lambda)$ where $x \in X$ to the distance from $x$ to $\lambda$ is continuous as $\lambda$ varies in the Hausdorff topology.
+The space of all geodesic laminations $\mathcal{GL}$ is compact, so the (universal curve over the) moduli space of pairs $(X, \lambda) \subset \T_g \times \mathcal{GL}$ where $X$ is $s$-thick is also compact. \end{proof}

 Lemma \ref{lem:radius_bounded} necessarily requires a bound on the thickness of $X$.
 For example, consider an ideal triangulation of a once-punctured surface.
-Opening the cusp into a boundary component, this determines a maximal orthogeodesic arc system (or ``hyperideal triangulation'') on the bordered surface.
+Opening the cusp into a boundary component, this determines a maximal arc system on the bordered surface.
 The centers of each triangle all have definite injectivity radius, but the boundary is far away from the thick part of the surface.
 See Figure \ref{fig:nounifribbd}.